Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Publicly Available Challenges and Datasets

-A summary of the reviewed challenges and datasets is depicted in Table~\ref{tab:datasets_summary}.
-It highlights the website from where researchers can retrieve the datasets, the type of modality used and the inclusion of contrast enhancement agents.
+In Table~\ref{tab:datasets_comparison}, each dataset's positives and negatives are highlighted explicitly.
+It can be noticed that the most comprehensive dataset (from a liver point of view) is the MSDC-T8 due to the presence of many records in that dataset, along with the vessels' segmentation availability.
+Moreover, a summary of the reviewed challenges and datasets is depicted in this table.
+It highlights the website from where researchers can retrieve the datasets, the type of modality used, and the inclusion of contrast enhancement agents.
 Also, it highlights the training/testing ratio along with the physical and computerized dimensions for each dataset.